 What Is a Clydesdale Horse?

 The Clydesdale is a draft horse breed derived from Scotland.
 It’s typically distributed to Australia, New Zealand, and the USA.
-The Clydesdale Horse, like many other draft horses, was used as a war horse, for farm working, and driving.
+The Clydesdale Horse, like many other draft horses, was used as a war horse, for heavy hauling, farm working, and driving.
 Now the breed is also used for parades, as a show and carriage horse because of their charming feather legs.
 Thus, such a breed is quite versatile.

 In fact, the Clydesdale Horse breed became popular because of the advertisement made by the Budweiser brewing company.
 Such equines were named Budweiser Clydesdales.
 The horse is also highly recognizable due to the bay coat and four white limbs with massive feathering.

 The Clydesdale breed was born in the 1800s near the River Clyde flows.
 Two Clydesdale breeders – John Paterson of Lochlyoch and the 6th Duke of Hamilton – combined Arabian horses with Flemish stallions crossed with local mares.
 A local system of hiring stallions occurred to spread the horse in various activities.
 The compact horse was used to help farmers transport heavy goods across agricultural lands.
 These intelligent creatures with massive hind legs were acclimated for various purposes, such as plowing fields or carrying cargo.

 Since its recognition by the Clydesdale Horse Society (CHS) in 1877, the Clydesdale breed has earned admiration in Scotland and northern England.
 Nowadays, it is a celebrated horse all over the world.
 Breed associations accept Clydesdales of all colors and markings.